-We often plan vacations or family outings with great care.
-But, do most people take the same care to plan for the loss of a spouse?
+We often plan vacations or family outings with great care, but do most people take the same care to plan for the loss of a spouse?
 It’s a difficult topic for anyone to consider.
-Too often, we realize our own vulnerabilities after seeing friends and neighbors suffer tragic loss in their own families.
+Too often, we realize our own vulnerabilities only after seeing friends and neighbors suffer tragic loss in their own families.

 If something were to happen to you or your spouse, think about the financial impact.
 Chances are, whether the loss is sudden or the result of a long illness, your family’s ability to meet the goals you had for them would be affected.